Exacting details and finishes channel the idea for this swanky bachelor pad where the function is not an afterthought.

 While the brief was to keep the look refreshing and modern, the challenge was working with the age of the flat as walls were simply misaligned.
 Even the simplest plastering took considerable effort, cost and time.

 The living room is spacious and light-filled – exactly what the owner had envisioned.
 Its open-plan space affords ample foot traffic when guests pop by.
 The idea to have minimal built-in and more loose furniture added to the owner’s flow of his lifestyle.

-When one walks in, the striking floor-standing mirror immediately turns your glance into a stare.
-It creates an optical illusion that it is a door leading to another room.
-Clever ideas indeed for a compact space.
+When one walks in, the striking floor-standing mirror immediately catches the eye.
+It creates an optical illusion that it is a door leading to another room; a clever trick to pull in a compact space.